athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

     replaced by the number of filter maps and kernel size in the convolutional layers.
 The chosen set of hyperparameters to grid search in the CNN model are as follows:

-ˆ ninput: The number of prior inputs to use as input for the model (e.g.
+- ninput: The number of prior inputs to use as input for the model (e.g.
 12 months).

-ˆ nfilters: The number of filter maps in the convolutional layer (e.g.
+- nfilters: The number of filter maps in the convolutional layer (e.g.
 32).

-ˆ nkernel: The kernel size in the convolutional layer (e.g. 3).
+- nkernel: The kernel size in the convolutional layer (e.g. 3).

-ˆ nepochs: The number of training epochs (e.g. 1000).
+- nepochs: The number of training epochs (e.g. 1000).

-ˆ nbatch: The number of samples to include in each mini-batch (e.g. 32).
+- nbatch: The number of samples to include in each mini-batch (e.g. 32).

-ˆ ndiff: The difference order (e.g. 0 or 12).
+- ndiff: The difference order (e.g. 0 or 12).

     Some additional hyperparameters that you may wish to investigate are the use of two convolutional layers before a pooling layer, the repetition of the convolutional and pooling layer